xKiwiLabs xKiwiLabs

 From Caution to Conviction

-We didn’t jump straight to embracing AI in the classroom.
-Like most academics, we spent 2023 watching, experimenting, and thinking carefully about what these tools meant for teaching and research.
-We used them in our own work — writing, coding, data analysis — and it became obvious very quickly that they were genuinely transformative when used well.
-Not as answer machines, but as thinking tools.
-As collaborators that could help us iterate faster, catch blind spots, and get past mechanical bottlenecks to focus on the work that actually mattered.
-We wrote about this shift in our own workflow in 95% of My Work Happens in VS Code — the same AI-assisted approach we now teach our students.
+We spent 2023 using these tools in our own work — writing, coding, data analysis — and they were genuinely transformative when used well.
+Not as answer machines, but as thinking tools that helped us iterate faster, catch blind spots, and get past mechanical bottlenecks.
+We wrote about this shift in 95% of My Work Happens in VS Code — the same approach we now teach our students.

 But we also saw the other side.
 Students submitting AI-generated essays with no understanding of the content.
 Colleagues spending more time policing AI use than teaching their subject.
 Detection tools flagging non-native English speakers as “AI-written” while missing actual AI output.
-An arms race that nobody could win, and that was making everyone — instructors and students alike — anxious, adversarial, and dishonest.
+An arms race that was making everyone anxious, adversarial, and dishonest.

-By 2024, we’d started integrating AI tools more deliberately into our teaching.
-Not just allowing them, but actively showing students how to use them — how to prompt effectively, how to verify output, how to maintain their own voice and judgement while working with an AI assistant.
-The results were striking.
-Students who learned to use these tools well didn’t become lazier thinkers.
+By 2024, we’d started actively showing students how to use these tools — how to prompt effectively, how to verify output, how to maintain their own voice and judgement.
+Students who learned to use them well didn’t become lazier thinkers.
 They became better ones.

 Now, in 2026, we’ve built an entire course around this philosophy.
 The course is called Practical AI for Behavioural Science, and it doesn’t just permit AI use — it requires it.
 Every student uses ChatGPT, Claude, GitHub Copilot, and Gemini throughout the semester.
 They submit their complete, unedited chat histories alongside their written assignments — because the point was never to produce AI output.
 The point was to develop genuine understanding, critical thinking, and problem-solving skills.
 The AI is how they get there faster.